-Legal guardianship over a minor or disabled adult is when the court grants someone the ability to act on another person’s behalf because that person is unable to care for him or herself.
+Opposed to adoption, legal guardianship over a minor or disabled adult is when the court grants someone the ability to act on another person’s behalf because that person is unable to care for him or herself.
 The guardian will have the legal right to decide on his or her ward’s housing situation, education, health care, and other personal necessities.
 In many situations, the guardian also takes responsibility for his or her ward’s finances.

 North Carolina guardianship lawyer Jonathan Breeden has served members of the Johnston and Harnett communities and surrounding areas for more than 20 years.
 He understands the need for guardianship often arises in stressful times when you’re trying to do your best for another person, which is why he fights so fiercely for your rights.

 To become a legal guardian, you must show the court that the minor or adult is unable to take care of him or herself due to mental illness, disease, or injury.
 You will need to petition the court to determine someone is incompetent and place you as his or her legal guardian.